top of page

 But they have the same parents!
 Well....

 ...not exactly.
-We know that children born to the same parents may favor one another in appearance, facial characteristics and/or body type, and that the basis for these types of similarities is genetics.
+We know that children born to the same parents may favor one another in appearance, facial characteristics, and/or body type, and that the basis for these types of similarities is genetics.
 However, when it comes to children’s personalities, it can be a very different story.
 Many parents are quick to share that even though their children may have similar physical characteristics, their personalities are as different as night and day.
 How does this happen when children are raised by the same parents, in the same household, with the same family values?
-The answer may lie in some research-based revelations regarding environment.
+The answer may lie in some research-based revelations regarding the environment.

 Important to note from the research is the very real possibility that it is the differences children not only experience but also perceive within the same family that influence behavioral development - and that the possibly subtle environmental differences experienced or perceived by children in the same family are the factors that drive (environmental) behavioral development.
 Even small differences in siblings’ perceptions of their parents’ treatment can lead to large differences in their development.
 Whether systematically or randomly, differentiation occurs.
 The resulting uniqueness of each child's personality supports the sentiment that each (child) is, in a sense, born into a “different family.”